-2nd Offense: The student will deliver the phone to the Main Office.
+2nd Offense: The student will bring the phone to the Main Office.
 The electronic device will be locked in the school safe.
-The parent/guardian will retrieve the electronic device at their convenience, at which time they will be given a copy of Electronic Device Guidelines Signature Sheet to read and sign prior to the release of the electronic device.
+The parent/guardian will retrieve the electronic device at their convenience, at which time they will be given a copy of Electronic Device Guidelines.
+They will sign to verify they received a copy.
+A copy will be given to the parent/guardian and a copy will be placed in the student's file.
+The phone will then be released to the Parent/Guardian.